Some links in this post may be affiliate links

 Rotting plant base followed by yellowing and shrivelled leaves in Burro's Tail Plant is an indication of basal stem-rot disease which is brought about by overwet conditions.

-Also, make sure that the pot has a drainage hole and the soil is free-draining to prevent it from getting soggy.
+Maintain the soil moderately moist during the growing season and barely moist in the cold period.
+Further, make sure that the pot has a drainage hole and that the soil is free-draining to prevent it from getting soggy.

 Brown soft spots in Burro's Tail Plant is leaf spot disease which is enhanced by poor air circulation.
 Ensure there is free air circulation at all times to discourage the disease infestation.
-Read on how to treat leaf spot disease in houseplants.